ijcruic/kNN-Modularity-Clustering/README.md

 subGroups, k, modularity, network = kNetwork.fit_predict(distanceMatrix)
 ```

-Once key difference bewteen the original formulatio by Ruan and this implementation is that I am using Louvain modularity maximization for finding the sub groups, as it is a much faster routine than those used in the original paper.
+Once key difference bewteen the original formulatio by Ruan and this implementation is that I am using Louvain modularity maximization for finding the sub groups, as it is a much faster routine than those used in the original paper (i.e. Qcut or HQcut).
+Also, the null-model modularity for absolute modularity computation can be found either by doing Louvain on a randomly rewired version of the newtork, or by the analytic formula for the modularity of an Erdos Renyi network of the same size and density.

 The output will be the subgroups, or clustering assignments, for each entity, the optimal number of connections for each entity, k, the best modularity, and the network, in the form of Networkx network, formed by the process.